getcodice/codice/readme.md

 full control over the process.

 ## License
-The project is lincensed under MIT, check out [LICENSE](LICENSE.md) for more details.
+The project is licensed under MIT, check out [LICENSE](LICENSE.md) for more details.